Tyson Fury: Fury vs. Whyte

-Fury was given a rousing reception by the crowd as he made his way to the ring in an attire of red and white, paying homage to Saint George's Day to the backdrop of "Juicy" by The Notorious B.I.G. and "Sex on Fire" by Kings of Leon, in contrast to the boos received by his opponent Whyte during his own ring-walk.
+In the direct lead up to the fight, Fury performed an eight-minute video presentation and ring walk, accompanied by a large fireworks display, that some have ranked as one of the best ring walks in the history of the sport.
+In an audiovisual montage, the spectacle was opened by a purpose-made re-recording of Don McLean's "American Pie" to a compilation of Fury's knockouts, followed by a Saint George's Day display with the Union Jack and an instrumental rendition of English patriotic song "Jerusalem".
+Fury was dressed head-to-toe in the colours of the St. George's Cross and wore gloves with the Cross on them.
+In contrast to the boos received by his opponent Whyte during his own ring walk, Fury was given a rousing reception by the crowd, stopping at one point to put on a crown and sit atop a throne.
+Following the video display, he walked out to a backdrop of "Juicy" by The Notorious B.I.G. and "Sex on Fire" by Kings of Leon.

 Whyte unexpectedly boxed the first round in the southpaw stance, which was unusual for the primarily orthodox fighter.
 After a cautious first three minutes, Fury returned the favour at the start of the second round by switching between the southpaw and orthodox stances.
 The champion found success with the jab and check hook.
 In the fourth round, Whyte was cut over his right eye after a clash of heads.
 Fury continued to dominate the fight, landing a straight right in the fifth round which appeared to momentarily stun the challenger.
 With around ten seconds left of the sixth round, Fury landed a left jab, followed by a right uppercut which sent Whyte sprawling to the canvas.
 Although Whyte was able to beat the count and rise to his feet, the referee deemed it unsafe for him to continue, halting the fight after two minutes and fifty-nine seconds of the sixth round, declaring Fury the winner by sixth-round technical knockout.
 At the time of the stoppage, Fury was winning the bout on all three scorecards with 49–46, 48–47, and 50–45.

 In his post-fight ring interview, Fury claimed that the fight against Whyte was the last of his professional boxing career: "I've been in this game 20 years, I'm 34 in a few months.
 I said the third Wilder fight would be my last but I felt I owed the fans one last homecoming.
 This is definitely the end of the Gypsy King and I went out with a bang.
 Tonight was amazing but this is the end."
 Fury appeared to have no regrets, stating, "I fulfilled everything I've ever wanted to fulfil.
 I will retire as only the second heavyweight in history, after Rocky Marciano, to retire undefeated.
 I was unbeatable at this game."

-He announced his retirement on 12 August 2022 and relinquished his Ring title.
+He announced his fourth retirement on 12 August 2022 and relinquished his Ring title.